PTY: Not A Good Time To Buy This High-Yield CEF (NYSE:PTY)

 If You Want To Buy PTY, Wait For A Rainy Day

 If you do want to own PTY shares, the time to buy is during credit events.
-When people are wondering whether high-yield issuers will have access to capital or not, that's when prices come down and you can get a fair entry price.
+When people are wondering whether high-yield issuers will have access to capital or not, that's when prices come down, and you can get a fair entry price.
 In a downturn, you get a double-effect on the share price as the NAV declines and the premium to NAV drops simultaneously.
 This is how you got PTY's share price down 50% in March even though NAV was down much less than that.

 Historically, PTY has produced its enviable total returns in large part from the dividend reinvestment component during down periods.
 By contrast, reinvested shares in early 2018 or late last year, when credit markets were calm, have produced far lower total returns.

-I give PTY's team acknowledgement for doing a good job in a risky asset space -- the long-term track record is solid.
+I give PTY's team acknowledgement for doing a good job in a risky asset space - the long-term track record is solid.
 However, realize that much of it comes from interest rates steadily going down, which won't go on forever, and that the price of PTY periodically drops to NAV.
-Buying at a 28% premium to NAV while junk bonds are at near record-low yields is not a recipe for success.
+Buying at a 28% premium to NAV while junk bonds are at near-record-low yields is not a recipe for success.

 This is an Ian's Insider Corner report published March 29th for our service's subscribers.
 If you enjoyed this, consider our service to enjoy access to similar initiation reports for all the new stocks that we buy.
 Membership also includes an active chat room, weekly updates, and my responses to your questions.